tale-toul/ocp-aws/README.md

 The bastion host is assigned an Elastic IP, and a corresponding DNS entry is created for that IP.
 The A record is created in a different AWS account, so a specific provider is used for the Route53 DNS configuration.

+The EC2 instances need the right security group assigned depending on the particular role of the instace.

 #### Security Groups

 According to Terraform [documentation](https://www.terraform.io/docs/providers/aws/r/security_group.html):
 By default, AWS creates an ALLOW ALL egress rule when creating a new Security Group inside of a VPC.
 Terraform will remove this default rule, and require you specifically re-create it if you desire that rule.
 We feel this leads to fewer surprises in terms of controlling your egress rules.
 If you desire this rule to be in place, you can use this egress block:

 ```
+resource "aws_security_group" "sg-all-out" {
+...
 egress {
   from_port   = 0
   to_port     = 0